Caterpillars are the larval stage of insects, which undergo metamorphosis to become butterflies, moths, or skippers.

 The tail can be up to one-third of its body length and bears two black bands at the tip.

 The Catalpa Sphinx eats leaves from many trees, including birch, maple, oak, and sweetgum (see below).
-Once mature, they become moths that fly in late spring or early summer.
+Once mature, it becomes a moth that flies in late spring or early summer.

 7. Giant Sphinx Caterpillar